 Special Events and Festivals at the Panama Canal

 The Panama Canal hosts cultural celebrations all year.
-A major highlight is Panama Canal Day on August 15th, marking the anniversary of its opening in 1914.
-The day features parades, cultural performances, and historical exhibits.
+A major highlight is Panama Canal Day on August 15th.
+According to the Panama Canal Authority, the day marks the anniversary of the canal’s opening in 1914.
+The celebration features parades, cultural performances, and historical exhibits.

-Another notable event is the Festival de la Mejorana in Guararé.
-Held every September, it celebrates Panamanian folklore through music, dance, and traditional crafts.
-While it is not at the canal itself, many visitors explore nearby towns to catch the festivities.
-You will also find various art exhibits and food festivals in Panama City throughout the year.
+Another notable event is the Festival de la Mejorana in Guararé, held every September.
+It celebrates Panamanian folklore through music, dance, and traditional crafts.
+While it’s not at the canal itself, many visitors explore nearby towns to catch the festivities.
+You’ll also find art exhibits and food festivals in Panama City throughout the year.

 Wildlife Viewing Opportunities at the Panama Canal